xNabil/yt-dlp-downloader/README.md

   - install Aria2c
   - Prepare everything for you

-  > **Note:** You may still need to manually install FFmpeg and add it to your PATH if not fully automated by the script.
+  > **Note:** You may need to run the Setup.bat more then 3 times for complete installation.

 - **run.bat:**
   Double-click to launch the downloader with one click.